Parity-odd Four-Point Correlation Function from DESI Data Release 1 Luminous Red Galaxy Sample: DESI DR1 LRG Sample and the 4PCF Measurement

 Since the real survey has non-trivial geometry, we further need to correct for the geometry using a random catalog.
 To do so, we use a generalized extended Landy-Szalay estimator~\cite{SE_3pt, Philcox:encore}.
 The survey geometry also leads to mixing among different angular modes of $\zeta_{\ell_1\ell_2\ell_3}(r_1,r_2,r_3)$.
 Further details about the survey geometry correction can be found in~\cite{Hou2025:DESIeven4PCF}.

 We apply this harmonic-based estimator to measure the 4PCF from the DESI DR1 LRG sample~\footnote{We use the GPU version of the public code~\url{https://github.com/oliverphilcox/encore} with extensions including $\ell_{\rm max}$ for the 4PCF measurement}.
-For each galaxy, we apply default weights following~\cite{Hou2025:DESIeven4PCF, DESI2024:SampleDefinition}, which include the completeness weight, systematic weights, and redshift failure weights.
-Fig.~\ref{fig:4PCF_Iron_AbacusAltmtl_NGC_6ells_odd} and Fig.~\ref{fig:4PCF_Iron_AbacusAltmtl_SGC_6ells_odd} show the measurement of the parity-odd 4PCF coefficients $\zeta_{\ell_1\ell_2\ell_3}(r_1,r_2,r_3)$ using DESI-DR1 LRG sample in the NGC and SGC, respectively.
+For each galaxy, we apply default weights following~\cite{Hou2025:DESIeven4PCF, DESI2024:SampleDefinition}, which include the completeness weight, systematic weights, and redshift failure weights. {For fiber-assignment incompleteness, we use the fiducial DESI DR1 completeness scheme, namely $w_{\rm comp}=1/f_{\rm TLID}$ for the data and an $f_{\rm tile}$ correction applied to the random catalog.} Fig.~\ref{fig:4PCF_Iron_AbacusAltmtl_NGC_6ells_odd} and Fig.~\ref{fig:4PCF_Iron_AbacusAltmtl_SGC_6ells_odd} show the measurement of the parity-odd 4PCF coefficients $\zeta_{\ell_1\ell_2\ell_3}(r_1,r_2,r_3)$ using DESI-DR1 LRG sample in the NGC and SGC, respectively.
 We use radial scales between $20\,\mpch < r < 160\,\mpch$, divided into ten bins.
 The top two panels show the 4PCF coefficients $\zeta_{\ell_1\ell_2\ell_3}(r_1,r_2,r_3)$, weighted by the product of $r_1r_2r_3$, as a function of tetrahedron index.
 Points with error bars are the measurement from the data; the black curves with shaded gray regions indicate the $1\sigma$ standard deviation from the Abacus simulations with altMTL fiber assignment scheme~(see \S\ref{sec:simulations}).
 The simulations and fiber assignment schemes are described below.
 The bottom panel shows the arrangement of the three radial bins. {The radial bin index can be expressed as $i = i_1(n-i_2+1) + (i_2-1)$, with $i_1$ and $i_2$ being the first and second bin indices, and $n$ being the total number of radial bins.}